Jamie Bell

-Andrew James Matfin Bell (born 14 March 1986) is an English actor and dancer.
-He rose to prominence for his debut role in Billy Elliot (2000), for which he won the BAFTA Award for Best Actor in a Leading Role, becoming one of the youngest winners of the award.
-He is also known for his leading roles as Tintin in The Adventures of Tintin (2011) and as Ben Grimm / Thing in Fantastic Four (2015).
-Other notable performances include in the films King Kong (2005), Jumper (2008), Snowpiercer (2013), and Rocketman (2019).
-He earned a second BAFTA Award nomination for his leading performance in Film Stars Don't Die in Liverpool (2017).
-In television, Bell starred as Abraham Woodhull in the AMC historical drama series Turn: Washington's Spies (2014–2017).
+Andrew James Matfin Bell (born 14 March 1986) is an English actor.
+He rose to prominence with his debut performance in Billy Elliot (2000), for which he won the BAFTA Award for Best Actor, becoming the youngest-ever winner in the category.
+He is also known for his portrayals of Tintin in The Adventures of Tintin (2011) and Ben Grimm/The Thing in Fantastic Four (2015).

+Other notable film credits include Nicholas Nickleby (2002), King Kong (2005), Jumper (2008), Jane Eyre (2011), Man on a Ledge (2012), Snowpiercer, Filth, Nymphomaniac (all 2013), Rocketman (2019), and All of Us Strangers (2023).
+He earned a second BAFTA nomination for his leading role in Film Stars Don't Die in Liverpool (2017).
+On television, Bell starred as Abraham Woodhull in the AMC historical drama series Turn: Washington's Spies (2014–2017).

 Early life

-Jamie Bell was born on 14 March 1986 in Billingham, Teesside, England, where he grew up with his mother, Eileen Matfin, and elder sister, Kathryn.
+Andrew James Matfin Bell was born on 14 March 1986 in Billingham, Teesside, England, where he grew up with his mother, Eileen Matfin and his elder sister Kathryn.
 His father, John Bell, a toolmaker, left before Jamie was born.
-Bell began his involvement with dance after he accompanied his sister to her ballet lessons.
+Bell began his involvement with dancing after he accompanied his sister to her ballet lessons.